U.S. revives sanctions to further damage Iran's economy

 One EU measure to mitigate the impact of U.S. sanctions, known as the blocking statute, will come into force on Tuesday.

-One officials said the United States was deeply concerned about reports of the Iran’s violence against unarmed citizens.
+One U.S. official said the administration was deeply concerned about reports of Iran’s violence against unarmed citizens.
 “The United States supports the Iranian people’s right to peacefully protest against corruption and oppression without fear of reprisal,” the official added.

-The U.S. officials added that Trump was ready to meet with Iran’s leaders at any time to try to forge a new agreement with Tehran.
+The U.S. officials added that Trump was ready to meet with Iran’s leaders at any time to try to forge a new agreement.

 Trump “will meet with the Iranian leadership at any time to discuss a real comprehensive deal that will contain their regional ambitions, will end their malign behavior and deny them any path to a nuclear weapon,” one official said.

-Asked about any possible exemptions to the renewed sanctions, officials said they would examine any requests on a case-by-case basis.
+Asked about possible exemptions to the sanctions, officials said they would examine any requests on a case-by-case basis.

-Reporting by Lesley Wroughton and Lisa Lambert in Washington and Robert-Jan Bartunek and Alissa de Carbonnel in Brussels,; Writing by Alistair Bell; Editing by Howard Goller
+Reporting by Lesley Wroughton and Lisa Lambert in Washington and Robert-Jan Bartunek and Alissa de Carbonnel in Brussels,; Writing by Alistair Bell; Editing by Howard Goller and James Dalgleish